 - Gained insight into the biological stability of Multi-Source Single-Stage RO.
 This part is no longer a component of the TKI Multi-Source Single-Stage RO project.

-Research has begun on the use of commercially-available RO membranes on surface water with (1) ultrafiltration pre-treatment, as the state-of-the-art method, and (2) minimal pre-treatment with screens.
+Research is carried out on surface water using commercially available RO membranes with (1) ultrafiltration pre-treatment as state of the art method and (2) minimal pre-treatment using screens.
 An innovative RO system has been developed that is being tested in parallel on surface water.
 At the same time, the most suitable approach to guaranteeing the integrity of the Multi-Source Single-Step RO concept is being sought.

 In the final phase of the project, one selected system is examined for its robustness and implementability in practice; the impact of switching water sources on membrane fouling is also studied.